List of non-standard dates

-Several non-standard dates are used in calendars.
-Some are used sarcastically, some for scientific or mathematical purposes, and some for exceptional or fictional calendars.
+Several non-standard dates are used in calendars for various purposes: some are expressly fictional, some are intended to produce a rhetorical effect (such as sarcasm), and others attempt to address a particular mathematical, scientific or accounting requirement or discrepancy within the calendar system.

+Historical

 January 0

-January 0 or 0 January is an alternative name for December 31.
+January 0 is an alternative name for December 31.

-In an ephemeris

 January 0 is the day before January 1 in an annual ephemeris.
-It keeps the date in the year for which the ephemeris was published, thus avoiding any reference to the previous year, even though it is the same day as December 31 of the previous year.
+It keeps the date in the year for which the ephemeris was published, thus avoiding any reference to the previous year, even though it is the same day as December 31 of the previous year (Jan 0, 1900 is the same as Dec 31, 1899).
 January 0 also occurs in the epoch for the ephemeris second, "1900 January 0 at 12 hours ephemeris time".
 1900 January 0 (at Greenwich Mean Noon) was also the epoch used by Newcomb's Tables of the Sun, which became the epoch for the Dublin Julian day.

-In software

-In Microsoft Excel, the epoch of the 1900 date format is January 0, 1900.
+February 29

+February 29 was a non-standard date until its adoption between the 15th and 17th centuries.
+Even afterward, it was not until the passage of the Calendar (New Style) Act 1750 that 29 February was formally recognised in British law.
+This additional date in February was added to avoid doubling February 24th in the Julian calendar to mark a leap-year.

 February 30

-February 30 or 30 February is a date that does not occur on the Gregorian calendar, where the month of February contains only 28 days, or 29 days in a leap year.
-February 30 is usually used as a sarcastic date for referring to something that will never happen or will never be done.
-It also appears in some reform calendars.
+February 30 is a day that does not occur on the Gregorian calendar, where the month of February contains only 28 days, or 29 days in a leap year.
+However, from a historical perspective February 30 has been used at least once and appears in some reform calendars.